NCAA settlement plan for roster limits gets do-over to save players who lost spots on teams

 The attorneys noted there is no guarantee that the athletes will win their roster spots back.

 The judge is expected to give opponents to the plan a brief window to file updated objections before her final decision.
-Steve Berman, co-lead counsel for the plaintiffs, predicted earlier this week that those objecting to the plan will not be satisfied with the new proposal.
+As Steve Berman, co-lead counsel for the plaintiffs, predicted earlier this week, some of those objecting to the plan were not satisfied with the new proposal.

+“While the NCAA and Class Counsel have acknowledged our objection to roster caps is valid, their proposed mushy modification doesn’t go far enough,” said attorney Steven Molo, who represents a group of objectors.
+“Many, many student athletes have had something taken away from them.
+The fight will continue.”

 The clock is ticking for the NCAA and its 1,200 member schools that have more than 500,000 athletes on various teams.
 Terms of the settlement were supposed to go into effect July 1 and football practice starts soon after.